box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="16-are-we-economically-viable-value-mapping"></a>
 ### 1.6 Are We Economically Viable? - Value Mapping

-Our value mapping (see *Appendix I*) demonstrates that FOCO offers the most affordable, flexible, and engaging screen time solution compared to competitors like *Cold Turkey*, *Opal*, and *Forest*.
+Our value mapping (see *Appendix 1*) demonstrates that FOCO offers the most affordable, flexible, and engaging screen time solution compared to competitors like *Cold Turkey*, *Opal*, and *Forest*.
 With features like coin-based time management, ad-based coin earning, and personalized scheduling, FOCO bridges the gap between rigid time-blocking apps and user-driven digital wellness.

 <!-- TOC --><a name="2-market-section"></a>
 ## 2. Market Section